 - 1. Tradition: a long-established custom, a convention or ritual. - 2.
 Carry out: (phrasal verb) to do something as decided, to put into practice. - 3.
 Graduate: (v) to grant or receive an academic degree or diploma, to complete a course of training (in North America a course of studies in High School). - 4.
-Valedictorian: a student who has the highest grades in his or her graduating class in high school and who makes a speech at the graduation ceremony. - 5.
-Look forward: (phrasal verb) to feel excited about something that is going to happen, hope for something with excitement.
+Valedictorian: a student who has the highest grades in his or her graduating class in high school and who makes a speech at the graduation ceremony.

+- 5. Look forward: (phrasal verb) to feel excited about something that is going to happen, hope for something with excitement.
 (Note: after 'look forward', a gerund the 'ing form' is normally used, not an 'infinitive form.
-E.g. Martha looked forward to owning the jacket.
-Not...to own the jacket). - 6.
+E.g. Martha looked forward to winning the jacket.
+Not...to win the jacket). - 6.
 Raise: (v) (here) to take care of a person until they are completely grown. - 7.
 Agile: (adj) able to move quickly and easily. - 8.
 Athletic: (adj) physically strong, fit and active, relating to athletes or athletics. - 9.
-Spring fever: (n) a feeling of restlessness and excitement felt at the beginning of spring (a climate change)

-- 10. With a vengeance: (idiom) to a greater degree than expected, vigorously. - 11.
+Spring fever: (n) a feeling of restlessness and excitement felt at the beginning of spring (a climate change) - 10.
+With a vengeance: (idiom) to a greater degree than expected, vigorously. - 11.
 Pay attention to: (phrasal verb) to listen to, consider. - 12.
 Stare: look - 13.
 Despair: to become disappointed, to lose hope. - 14.
 Curve: (here) attractive body shape. - 15.
 Beanpole: tall, thin person. - 16.
 String bean: a type of long, green bean. - 17.
 Absentmindedly: (adv) without much care or attention, without presence of mind. - 18.
 Wander: walk aimlessly - 19.
 Sweating: (here) working hard. - 20.
 'Coach Thompson was a real bear.' (an example of 'Metaphor') - 21.
 Argument: (here) angry conversation. - 22.
 Eavesdrop: to listen secretly to a private conversation. - 23.
 Hesitate: pause or stop uncertainly before saying or doing something. - 24.
 Interrupt: break the continuity of some action for a short while. - 25.
-Rooted: (here) caused to stand immobile trough fear or amazement. - 26.
+Rooted: (here) caused to stand immobile because of fear or amazement. - 26.
 Blend in/blend into something: (phrasal verb) mix into or become part of the surrounding people or things and therefore not to be easily noticeable. - 27.
 Graffiti: words or drawings carved or written on walls etc. in public places. - 28.
 Falsify: to change a document etc. in order to deceive people. - 29.
-Tie: (n) an equal finish. - 30.
+Tie: (n) an equal finish; a draw - 30.
 Pounding: beating or hitting. - 31.
 Drown out: (of a sound) to be loud enough to block the sound of something else.
 (E.g. The sound of the vacuum cleaner drowned out the sound of the telephone.) - 32.
 Filter through: pass or move through. - 33.
 Grab: take or seize suddenly - 34.
 Fled: (pt of flee) ran away to escape. - 35.
 Make it: (phrasal verb) to succeed in particular activity, to arrive on time. - 36.
 Coincidence: an occasion when two things happen surprisingly together. - 37.
 Overhear: hear without the knowledge of the speaker. - 38.
 Fidget: make small movements, especially of the hands and feet, through nervousness or impatience. - 39.
 Dismay: a feeling of unhappiness and disappointment. - 40.
-Dignity: the calm, serious and controlled behavior of a person that makes others respect us. - 41.
-Muster: produce or collect or gather. - 42.
-Puffy: looking unusually swollen or larger. - 43.
-Quilt: a decorative cover for a bed. - 44.
-Hoe: a long-handled gardening tool with a thin metal blade. - 45.
-Mesquite: a North American thorny tree. - 46.
-Clod: a hard piece of clay. - 47.
-Clasp: grasp or hold tightly. - 48.
-Weed: a wild plant growing among the cultivated plants.
+Dignity: the calm, serious and controlled behavior of a person that makes others respect us.